Bill-Gray/PDCursesMod/docs/MANUAL.md

     tr    top right corner of border      ACS_URCORNER bl    bottom left corner of border    ACS_LLCORNER br    bottom right corner of border   ACS_LRCORNER

-   PDC_set_box_type() can reset these defaults to use the double-line characters.  'box_type' can include the bitflag constants.
-   PDC_BOX_DOUBLED_V and/or PDC_BOX_DOUBLED_H.
-The previously set
-   default box type is returned.

    hline() and whline() draw a horizontal line, using ch, starting from the current cursor position.
 The cursor position does not change.
 The